cjheath/orm-syntax-and-semantics-docs/README.md

-# ORM Abstract Syntax and Semantics
+# ORM Normative Abstract Syntax and Semantics

 Object-Role Modeling (ORM) is a rigorous approach to modeling and querying at the conceptual level the information semantics of arbitrary domains.